-The U.S. Department of Agriculture’s interactive tool provides crop-specific land cover data layers created annually for the continental United States using moderate resolution satellite imagery, specifically from Landsat, and extensive agricultural validation from ground-based measurements.
+The U.S. Department of Agriculture's (USDA) interactive tool provides crop-specific land cover data layers created annually for the continental United States using moderate resolution satellite imagery, specifically from Landsat, and extensive agricultural validation from ground-based measurements.

 The USDA also has a global crop explorer, which provides information by region or by crop commodity.

 Measurements of evapotranspiration (ET), the sum of evaporation from land surface and transpiration in vegetation, is extremely useful in monitoring and assessing water availability, drought conditions, and crop production.
 One of the issues in acquiring ET data is that it can’t be measured directly with satellite instruments as it is dependent on many other variables, such as land surface temperature, air temperature, and solar radiation.
-However, there are Level 4 data products (see data processing levels for more information) that incorporate daily meteorological reanalysis data with remotely-sensed data to arrive at estimations of ET.
+However, there are Level 4 data products (see data processing levels for more information) that incorporate daily meteorological reanalysis data with remote sensing data to arrive at estimations of ET.
 MODIS has such a product.

 The ECOsystem Spaceborne Thermal Radiometer Experiment on Space Station (ECOSTRESS) aboard the International Space Station (ISS) measures the temperature of plants to better understand how they respond to the stress of insufficient water availability.
 ECOSTRESS was launched in July 2018 and uses a multispectral thermal infrared radiometer to measure radiance, which is converted to show surface temperature and emissivity of the land's surface.
 ECOSTRESS has Level 3 ET data products.